Sara Duterte

-Sara Zimmerman Duterte-Carpio (/dəˈtɜːrteɪ/, /tl/; born May 31, 1978), commonly known as Inday Sara, (Note: Inday is a Cebuano term meaning "young girl", often used as a term of endearment.) is a Filipino lawyer and politician who is the 15th and current vice president of the Philippines.
-She is the third female vice president (after Gloria Macapagal Arroyo and Leni Robredo), the third vice president to come from Mindanao, and the youngest vice president in Philippine history.
-A daughter of the 16th president Rodrigo Duterte, she previously served as the mayor of Davao City from 2016 to 2022, and from 2010 to 2013.
-She was also Davao City's vice mayor from 2007 to 2010.
+Sara Zimmerman Duterte-Carpio (/dəˈtɜːrteɪ/, /fil/; born May 31, 1978), commonly known as Inday Sara, (Note: Inday is a Cebuano term meaning "young girl", often used as a term of endearment.) is a Filipino lawyer and politician who is the 15th and current vice president of the Philippines.
+She is the third female vice president (after Gloria Macapagal Arroyo and Leni Robredo), the third vice president to come from Mindanao, and the youngest ever Philippine vice president.
+A daughter of the 16th president Rodrigo Duterte, she is the leading figure of Dutertismo, the political ideology associated with her father.
+Duterte previously served as the mayor of Davao City from 2010 to 2013, and from 2016 to 2022.
+Duterte was also Davao City's vice mayor from 2007 to 2010.

 Duterte graduated from San Pedro College, initially aiming to pursue a medical career.
 She attended classes in the College of Law of San Beda College and eventually graduated in San Sebastian College – Recoletos.
-She was elected as Davao City's vice mayor in 2007, before eventually being elected as the city's mayor from 2010 until 2013, succeeding her father and becoming the youngest and the first female mayor of the city.
+She was elected as Davao City's vice mayor in 2007, before eventually serving as the city's mayor from 2010 until 2013, succeeding her father and becoming the youngest and the first female mayor of the city.
 After her first term ended, she took a brief hiatus, returning to politics in 2016 after being elected again as Davao City mayor and was reelected in 2019.
 During her second stint as mayor, she initiated the Byaheng DO30 and Peace 911 programs in the city, as well as overseeing the city government's COVID-19 pandemic response.
 Duterte was also an influential figure in national politics during her father's presidency, forming alliances with several political parties and playing a key role in the ouster of Pantaleon Alvarez as the Speaker of the House of Representatives in 2018.